coleifer/peewee/docs/peewee/playhouse.rst

     :param model_class: The model class containing the nodes in the tree.
     :param foreign_key: The self-referential parent-node field on the model class.
 If not provided, peewee will introspect the model to find a suitable key.
     :param referencing_class: The intermediate table for a many-to-many relationship.
-    :param id_column: For a many-to-many relationship: the originating side of the relation.
+    :param referencing_key: For a many-to-many relationship: the originating side of the relation.
     :return: Returns a :py:class:`VirtualModel` for working with a closure table.

     .. warning:: There are two caveats you should be aware of when using the ``transitive_closure`` extension.
 First, it requires that your *source model* have an integer primary key.
 Second, it is strongly recommended that you create an index on the self-referential foreign key.